Sculpture Square: Closure

 In August 2014, Sculpture Square left its building at 155, 161 middle road and was temporarily located at 48 Emerald Hill Road where they continued to provide art and curatorial consultancy.
 Its final exhibition was titled Postcards from the Future.
 The exhibition showcased postcards featuring the various sculptural works that had been exhibited in the past 15 years of operation- an ironic tribute as the three-dimensional works were paid homage in two-dimensional prints.

-It was replaced by another organization funded under the National Arts Council's Art Housing Scheme, Objectifs – the Centre for Photography and Films, which opened on 11 June 2015.
+It was replaced by another organization funded under the National Arts Council's Art Housing Scheme, Objectifs - Centre for Photography and Film, which moved into the space in 2015.

 According to its last chairman, Richard Helfer, the organization had agreed to vacate as they felt that "the accomplishment of our vision and mission is best served by not being venue-specific.
 Rather, (we feel) that the flexibility to work with different venues and organisations allows us to connect artists and their works better with a broader audience base".